If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 Do they want

-to track gaps so they can keep laying out more cable and making more traffic?
+to track gaps so they can keep laying out more cable underground that will cause more traffic?
+What does the above 30.I mean?

 30.m Foster public-private partnerships to support the development and